cloudquery/cloudquery/website/pages/how-to-guides/cloud-asset-inventory-cloudquery-aws-quicksight.md

 ### Step 3: Visualize the Data!

 Choose the table you want to visualize, in this case we will choose the`aws_resources` view which you need to create.
-To create or update the view, run [this query](https://github.com/cloudquery/cloudquery/blob/main/plugins/source/aws/views/resources.sql) on your database.
+To create or update the view, run [this query](https://github.com/cloudquery/cloudquery/blob/main/plugins/source/aws/views/resources.sql) (part of the CloudQuery AWS Source plugin source code) on your database.
 This will allow you to visualize all resources across all accounts and regions.

 ![](/images/blog/cloud-asset-inventory-cloudquery-aws-quicksight/2.png)